JessyMadhuri/codealpha_tasks/README.md

 # codealpha_tasks
-These are the codes of projects which I have done in codealpha Gained a realtime experience of the machine learning
+These are the codes of projects which I have done in codealpha.
+Gained a realtime experience of the machine learning.